byCedric/office-marathon/README.md

   <br />
 </div>

-With this app you can measure your total distance traveled within the office, or your home.
+With this app, you can measure your total distance traveled within the office or your home.
 It's a simple app with the following structure.

 - **[app.tsx](./src/app.tsx)** - is our entrypoint for the app, combining all providers.